tc39/notes/es6/2012-09/sept-18.md

 RW: And ES6 reduces that pain by effectively eliminating arguments via rest and Array.from()

-…
+...

 DH: There was also the idea of having parallel-specific methods.

-Derailed to Array-like API issues on the whole… When to implement array API and when not.
-Why and why not…
+Derailed to Array-like API issues on the whole...
+When to implement array API and when not.
+Why and why not...

 #### Conclusion/Resolution